Frederick Handley Page: Post-war

 Services had already begun, with converted 0/400s being used to ferry newspapers on 1 May 1919, the first day on which civil aviation was permitted under the new Air Navigation rules.

 The enormous number of now-unwanted military aircraft, aero-engines and assorted spares was initially handled by a government body, the Aircraft Disposal Board, but a political scandal over misadministration led to a government decision to sell the material.
 Handley Page's bid was successful, and for £1M plus 50% of any profits the entire stock of more than 10,000 airframes, 30,000 engines and sundry spares (such as 1,000 tons of ball-bearings), was acquired by a newly formed company, the Aircraft Disposal Company.
 It in turn appointed Handley Page Ltd as its sole agent.

 The involvement with the Aircraft Disposal Company proved nearly disastrous for Handley Page: by April 1919 the value of £1 ordinary shares in Handley Page Ltd had dropped to one shilling, and he was accused of having used £400,000 of the ADC's money to subsidise his various failed civil aviation projects.
 The same amount of money was owed to the Royal Bank of Scotland.
 The situation was saved by the RBS, which arranged for Handley Page to remain as managing director of Handley Page Ltd on condition that two seats on the board of directors were held by their nominees and two more by representatives of the ADC.
 This deal cost Handley Page £179,000 in royalties due to him from Handley Page Ltd but assured the survival of the company and Handley Page's control over it.

 He was knighted in 1942 for his contribution to the war effort.

 In 1946 along with Sir Roy Fedden he played a major role the establishment of the College of Aeronautics at Cranfield, and was chairman of its governing body until his death.

 Page was awarded the Ludwig-Prandtl-Ring from the Deutsche Gesellschaft für Luft- und Raumfahrt (German Society for Aeronautics and Astronautics) for "outstanding contribution in the field of aerospace engineering" in 1960.

 He died on 21 April 1962 in Grosvenor Square, Westminster, London at age 76.
 The house in Grosvenor Square where Handley Page lived, No. 18, now bears a blue plaque.

 In 1987, Handley-Page was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
+A road named Sir Frederick Page Way has been created in BAE Systems' Enterprise Zone at the site of the old Samlesbury Aerodrome.

 Personal life

 He married Una Thynne (1890–1957) in 1918.
-They had three daughters, Helen Anne, born on 5 November 1919 (m.
-Manley Walker, d.
-2001); Phyllis (Elizabeth "Buffy"), on 10 December 1921 (m.
-Winfield, d.
-1987), and Patricia (Mary), on 14 June 1923 (d.
-1992).
+They had three daughters.
 His nephew was Geoffrey Page, a World War 2 fighter ace.